-This tutorial is about the very important Actions Class in Selenium.
+In this tutorial we will learn about the Actions class in Selenium.

-In this tutorial, we are going to cover this one of the important class in Advanced User Interactions API of WebDriver i.e. Actions class in Selenium.
+In this tutorial, we are going to cover Actions class and its usage.

 The user-facing API for emulating complex user gestures.
 Use this class rather than using the Keyboard or Mouse directly.